0xtrvkc/Portfolio/README.md

 ## license

-do whatever you want with the code. the links obviously go to my stuff so don't copy those.
+do whatever you want with the code. the links obviously go to my stuff so don't copy those. (just kidding, do what you want 😛)